LyudmilaNevedomskaya/hello-world/readme.txt

 Hello!
-I am so happy ta start learning code.
+I am so happy to start learning code.
 Hope it will be interesting!!!
+I've never studied it before, that's why it is difficult for me now...